scritcash/scrit-whitepaper/scrit-whitepaper.md

 he can provide evidence of the formation of a cartel.

-In such a system, the $n$ mints are divided into groups of size $g=n-m$ and each mint distributes his security equally over all of these groups.
+In such a system, the $n$ mints are divided into groups of size $g=n-m$ and each mint distributes its security equally over all of these groups.
 The funds of each of these groups is controlled by a $g$-of-$g$ multi-signature address.
 As soon as a mint can present evidence of another mint's attempt to form a cartel, that mint's security is